rodriguebellenger/Viper-Computer/README.md

 MOV R1 255
 ```
 Move the number to the register specified (see registers section).
-The number is 32 bits.
+The number is 64 bits.
-No access yet to any kind of memory (except registers).

 ---